yixianwang/yixian-site/content/notes/interview-questions.md

    - Have I answered all the questions that you have for me?
    - **Do you have any hesitation about my qualifications?**
    - **Is there anything I can clarify for you?**

+## Tips before interview
+- Prepare your phone/monitor/laptop at least 10 mins before.
+Double check if it is a dial-in call or they call you on your phone or skype.
+- Dress code: dress as professional as you can.
+- **DO research on the client company.**
+- Keep checking your hangout/email.
+- **Always ask questions at the end of the interview.**
+- Take it seriously and be confident
+- Always Turn on the camera.
+Make the background clean.
+- You don't need to answer all the questions correctly to get the job.